MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 You can also charge Misty by plugging the power supply directly into the power port.
 Misty's power port is on the bottom of Misty, next to her power switch.

+## Hardware Notifications

+When you interact with Misty, she notifies you of certain events by playing sounds or changing the color of her chest LED.
+These notifications are enabled by default.
+You can turn them off by sending a request to the [`SetNotificationSettings`](../../../misty-ii/reference/rest/#setnotificationsettings-beta) endpoint in Misty's REST API.

+The following notifications are enabled by default:

+**Audio Notifications**
+* **Wake Word** - When Misty recognizes the "Hey, Misty!" key phrase, she plays the system audio file `s_SystemWakeWord.wav`.
+You can change the default wake word sound by sending a request to the [`SetNotificationSettings`](../../../misty-ii/reference/rest/#setnotificationsettings-beta) endpoint in Misty's REST API.

+**LED Notifications**
+* **Charging** - While Misty is powered on and charging, her chest LED pulses orange.
+When her battery is fully charged and she is on/connected to her charger, the LED turns solid orange.
+* **Face Training** - When you are training Misty on a new face, her chest LED displays the following notifications:
+  * When the face detection phase of the training process is complete, the LED turns green.
+  * When training is complete, the LED blinks green three times.
+  * If training fails, the LED blinks red three times.
+  * If Misty sees more than one face, the LED blinks yellow three times.
+  * If Misty doesn't see a face, the LED turns yellow.
+* **System Updates** While Misty is performing a system update, the LED blinks white.

 ## Misty II Specs

 Misty is packed with sophisticated hardware and software features that contribute to her ruggedness and extensibility as a platform.